rmorey/image-search/Readme.md

 ### Todo:

-- Mockup Details screen
+- Add more details to details screen
-- Implement Details with Dummy Data
-- fetch userImageURL
 - make not ugly

 #### Done